Saurabhsanjay/nodejs-assignment/README.md

     - **controller**: This folder contains the controller files responsible for handling requests and responses from the API.
     - **routes**: This folder contains the route files that define the API endpoints.
     - **services**: This folder contains the service files responsible for implementing the business logic.
+    - **middlewares**: This folder contains the error handling files for the routes and server
     - **models**: This folder contains the model files that define the data schemas and interact with the databases.
   - *(other source code files)*: This folder may contain other necessary source code files for the project.
 - *(other project files and configurations)*: This section represents any other files or configurations specific to your project.